mlammens/ENS-610/Meeting-1-Introduction-Notes.md

 **Logical fallacies**

-* Throughout the semester we must keep an eye out for when ***we*** committ logical fallicies in our arguments and discussions.
+* Throughout the semester we must keep an eye out for when ***we*** commit logical fallacies in our arguments and discussions.
 * You should feel free to call me out if I do this (which I probably do, often).
 * Go through fallacies and examples.
 * Which is hardest for you?